yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 tetrahedral Meshing Tools
 =========================

-These Python tools were orignally developed to support tetrahrdral meshes for [FFEA](https://bitbucket.org/FFEA/ffea/downloads/) .
+These Python tools were orignally developed to support tetrahrdral meshes for [FFEA](https://bitbucket.org/FFEA/ffea/downloads/), the authors graetfully acknolege the help and support of the FFEA team.

 The tools include:
     * a visualization tool that allows the user to interactively explore the tetrahedral mesh and select the worst and best elements using a number of recognised criteria.